 - Bangor has a long tradition in teaching and research in the Biological Sciences.

-- Research submitted by the School of Biological Sciences has been recognised as being within the top 20 in the UK in the Research Excellence Framework (REF 2014).
+- Research submitted by Biological Sciences has been recognised as being within the top 20 in the UK in the Research Excellence Framework (REF 2014).

-- Our students enjoy being here and expressed their praise for the quality of the teaching and pastoral care provided by the School of Biological Sciences
+- Our students enjoy being here and expressed their praise for the quality of the teaching and pastoral care provided by Biological Sciences

 - The staff have a strong commitment to providing excellent teaching and care for their students.